 - Be transparent - make sure it’s clear what the money is being used for

 - Get exposure - now’s the time to be a social butterfly!
 Get out there and spread the word.
-Post your Fund & Seek page on your social channels, email it out and mention it to people in person.
+Post your Go Get Funding page on your social channels, email it out and mention it to people in person.
 Encourage friends and family to share it as well!

 - Show your appreciation and incentivize donations.
 For example, when people donate over $100, think of a unique way to say thanks.
 Maybe you could send them a postcard when in country?